Nature Calling

 Since being commissioned, the VIVO team have been working with the Mendip Hills National Landscape Team and Super Culture, spending their time meeting, gathering and listening with a variety of groups across Weston.
 The project launched with an “Eat and Greet” in the Aller Parade Community Hub – a chance for them to connect with the people of South Ward in their neighbourhood – drawing, chatting, sharing tunes, food and words.

-Their next creative chapter opens back in South Ward in early 2025 with a group of young people to co-create an anthem that celebrates their community.
+Their next creative chapter opens back in South Ward with a group of young people to co-create an anthem that celebrates their community.
 There’ll be more trips into the Mendip landscape, along with interviews, field recordings, research trips and writing sessions – culminating with the weaving together of all they have gathered and learnt later in the year.

 Find out more about the project and our writers and artists on the Nature Calling website: naturecalling.org.uk